-Ladders are an essential part of do-it-yourself projects, particularly for helping you reach areas you otherwise couldn't.
+Ladders are an essential part of do-it-yourself projects, particularly for helping you reach areas you otherwise couldn't, such as working safely on your roof or cleaning your gutters.
 However, ladders are also a cause of many accidents.
-Using a ladder properly, using a safe ladder placement ratio and following adequate precautions can minimize the risks when using a ladder.
+Using a ladder properly, choosing a safe ladder placement ratio and following adequate precautions can minimize the risks when using a ladder.

 Following this 4-to-1 ladder rule, if a ladder is 20 feet off the ground, the base needs to be 5 feet from the wall.
 A quick way to check this is to stand with your feet touching the ladder's base.
 If you hold one arm forward, you should be able to touch the ladder's rungs at shoulder height.
 However, to get the angle as safe as possible, it's far more precise to measure the height and depth.

 If a ladder is at a steeper angle, then it's liable to tip over backward.
 If the ladder is at a wider angle, the base is prone to slipping backward.
 An extremely tight angle on a ladder can put too much pressure on the ladder's sides, and they can break.